medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 AWS CLI and credentials are required by `medplum aws init` automate certain tasks, such as creating public key pairs.

-If you have not already done so, follow these instructions [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set up your AWS credentials file.
+If you have not already done so, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set up your AWS credentials file.

 ### AWS Account Number